emo-bon/momics-demos/README.md

 ## WFX Some Visualization of some data `not started`
 (This is probably WF0) Provides summary of up-to date statistics on amounts of sequenced and processed data.

+# Dependencies
+## General
+- Currently `venv` is enough, no need for setting up `conda`, meaning that the dependencies are pure python.
+- Utility functionalities are developed in parallel in this [repo](https://github.com/palec87/marine-omics).
+Currently not distributed with PyPI, install with `pip install https://github.com/palec87/marine-omics.git`.
+-
+## Dashboards
+- Dashboards are developed in [panel](https://panel.holoviz.org/)
+  - If you put the NB code in the script, you can serve the dashboard in the browser using `panel serve app.py --dev`.
+  - You can however serve the NB as well, `panel serve app.ipynb --dev`.
+  - **Note**: if you want to run on Google Colab, you will need a `pyngrok` and ngrok token from [here](https://dashboard.ngrok.com/auth)
+  -
+## Data
+- For statistics, we use [pingouin](https://pingouin-stats.org/build/html/index.html) and [scikit-bio](https://scikit.bio/).
+- Data part is handled by `pandas`, `numpy` etc. This might be upgraded to `polars`/`fire-ducks`.
+-
+## Galaxy
+- Galaxy support is built upon [bioblend](https://bioblend.readthedocs.io/en/latest/).

+## Vizualization
+- Visualization are currently **not** interactive and developed in `seaborn` or `matplotlib`.
+This will likely change to `holoviz`.
+- Interactive parts use `jupyterlab`